|Guide||♦||18 Triplogs||Active Topic|

-Cow Flat Trail is sufficiently long and passes through so many different areas that it is known by several names.
-Alternately it is referred to as the Bear Valley, Government Mesa and Ladron Springs Trail.
-Actually, it leads to or through each of those different forest locations.
-That portion of the trail which lies within the boundary of the Alpine District winds along the top of the Mogollon Rim through mature park-like stands of ponderosa pine alternating with pinyon-juniper woodlands on the high plateaus of Cow and Campbell Flats.
-Along this stretch of the trail it connects with several other backcountry trails that offer almost comprehensive access to this diverse area.
+Cow Flat Trail is sufficiently long and passes through so many different areas known by several names.
+Alternately it is referred to as the Bear Valley, Government Mesa, and Ladron Springs Trail.
+It leads to or through each of those different forest locations.
+That portion of the trail, which lies within the boundary of the Alpine District, winds along the top of the Mogollon Rim through mature park-like stands of ponderosa pine alternating with pinyon-juniper woodlands on the high plateaus of Cow and Campbell Flats.
+This stretch of the trail connects with several other backcountry trails that offer almost comprehensive access to this diverse area.

 Notes: No mechanized vehicles (including mountain bikes) permitted in Primitive Area.

 0.0 Junction with Bonanza Bill Trail #23 at Bonanza Flat.